simongray/StatementAnnotator/README.md

 * MISC: no matching

-The basic algorithm keeps track of the last mentioned of each type of entity and assigns them to a map of entity name -> list of references.
+The basic algorithm keeps track of the last mentioned of each type of entity.
+It also builds a list of the tracked keywords for each sentence.
+At the end of processing a sentence, if no entity was found, it will assign the tracked keywords to the last relevant entity.
+This produces a map of entity name -> list of references.
 These references are then later merged into the final target map.

 ```